Seby Zavala Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective eight K/9, which ranks 25th in the league.
+- The eight strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in MLB.

-- The Tigers' 4.41 team ERA ranks 19th among all league pitching staffs.
+- The Tigers' 4.52 team ERA ranks 20th across all league pitching staffs.

-- Tigers pitchers combine to surrender 63 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- The Tigers rank 23rd in baseball in home runs allowed (65 total, 1.3 per game).

-- The Tigers are sending Faedo (0-2) to the mound for his fourth start of the season.
-He is 0-2 with a 4.60 ERA and 12 strikeouts through 15 2/3 innings pitched.
+- Lorenzen (2-2) takes the mound for the Tigers in his eighth start of the season.
+He's put together a 4.08 ERA in 39 2/3 innings pitched, with 31 strikeouts.

-- The righty last pitched on Saturday against the Washington Nationals, when he tossed five innings, allowing three earned runs while giving up five hits.
+- In his most recent time out on Monday against the Kansas City Royals, the right-hander went 5 2/3 innings, allowing five earned runs while surrendering five hits.

-- In three games this season, the 27-year-old has amassed an ERA of 4.60, with 6.9 strikeouts per nine innings.
-Opponents are hitting .203 against him.
+- In seven games this season, the 31-year-old has a 4.08 ERA and 7 strikeouts per nine innings, while allowing a batting average of .248 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.